chrisy781/chrisy781.github.io/index.md

 ## Method

 Before going into to much detail we try to give a structured overview about the modifaction we made to the model from the research paper.
-It starts with the RAW input image which is converted (process A) to a RGB image which is plotted.
+It starts with the RAW input image which is converted - in process A - to a RGB image which is plotted (step 2).
 In process B we use code to make the modifications to the (RGB) image.
-This modified RGB image is also plotted (3) and is later converted back to a RAW file in process C. This modified RAW images is plotted as well in order to make sure the conversion for RGB to RAW was done succesfully.
-Finally this RAW file from step 4 is used in the original model from the paper, the final result is a JPEG file (step 5).
+This modified RGB image is also plotted (step 3) and is later converted back to a RAW file in process C. This modified RAW images is plotted as well (step 4) in order to make sure the conversion from RGB to RAW was done succesfully.
+Finally this RAW file from step 4 is used process D - this is the original model from the paper - the final result is a JPEG file (step 5).

 <p align="left">
   <img src="/Images/process_overview.png" height="300">